-- Executive Director, Bedrosian Center on Governance Aubrey Hicks is the Executive Director at the Bedrosian Center, where she overseas day-to-day operations, including content management and podcasting for the Center.
+- Executive Director, Bedrosian Center on Governance Aubrey Hicks is the Executive Director at the Bedrosian Center, where she overseas day-to-day operations, including content management and podcast production for the Center.
 Prior to joining the Bedrosian Center, Aubrey served as the Program Coordinator at The POGIL Project, a national professional development organization for educators.
-She also served as an academic reference librarian and worked in marketing and administration at Elsevier Science and Cornell University Press and was Managing Editor, Journal of Public Policy.
+She also served as an academic reference librarian at Moravian College and the University of Illinois Urbana-Champaign.
+Her work as a librarian led her to publishing: she worked in marketing and journal administration at Elsevier Science and Cornell University Press, and briefly served as Managing Editor for the Journal of Public Policy.
 She holds a degree in English from Moravian College and an MS in Library and Information Science from the University of Illinois, Urbana-Champaign.

 Articles by Aubrey Hicks